srsherman7/APQ/README.md

 # AWS Cloud Practitioner Exam Practice Application

 A full-stack web application for preparing for the AWS Cloud Practitioner certification exam.
-It presents adaptive questions that adjust difficulty based on your performance, provides immediate feedback with memory techniques and IT-context mappings, tracks your progress over time, and offers a focused drill mode for weak areas.
+Features an adaptive question system that adjusts difficulty based on performance, immediate feedback with memory techniques and IT-context mappings, progress tracking, drill mode for weak areas, and study materials — all served from a single port with no external dependencies.

 ---